 Meredith Aronson joined the President's Council in April 2012 as an Oakridge Institute of Science and Education (ORISE) Fellow.
 In her position, she supports both the partnerships and communications sides of the Council.
 Meredith supports the implementation and communication surrounding the Presidential Youth Fitness Program and Let's Move!
 Active Schools.
 Additionally, she acts as the program manager for the President's Challenge program.
 In December 2012, she earned a Master's degree in sports industry management from Georgetown University.
 Meredith started her undergraduate collegiate career at Colby College in Maine, where she played two years of varsity basketball.
 After transferring to the University of Virginia in 2009, she graduated in 2011 with BA in economics.
 She leads a healthy lifestyle, staying active through sports and working out.

-Nutrition/Physical Activity Programming & Communications
+Special Programming & Communications

 Chris Watts, MBA

 Chris Watts joined the President's Council in July 2010 as an Oakridge Institute of Science and Education (ORISE) Fellow to manage strategic partnerships and special projects.
-In his role, Chris leads the President's Council's partnership strategy and development as well as the implementation of the Council's Joining Forces Fitness Initiative to serve America's military families.
+Chris has led the President's Council's partnership strategy and development as well as the implementation of the Council's Joining Forces Fitness Initiative to serve America's military families.
 Chris earned an MBA from George Washington University, with a focus in strategy, entrepreneurship, and social responsibility in the sports industry.
 Proudly from Pittsburgh, Chris graduated from Carnegie Mellon University, where he was a four-year starter and Captain of the Men's Varsity Soccer team.
 He continues to stay active by working-out, running, and playing sports.